core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

    * Optionally, 'cs_alg', with value the COSE algorithm {{I-D.ietf-cose-rfc8152bis-algs}} used to countersign messages in the OSCORE group, encoded as a CBOR text string or integer.
 The value is taken from the 'Value' column of the "COSE Algorithms" registry {{COSE.Algorithms}}.

-   * Optionally, 'cs_alg_crv', with value the elliptic curve (if applicable) for the COSE algorithm {{I-D.ietf-cose-rfc8152bis-algs}} used to countersign messages in the OSCORE group, encoded as a CBOR text string or integer.
-The value is taken from the 'Value' column of the "COSE Elliptic Curve" registry {{COSE.Elliptic.Curves}}.
+   * Optionally, 'cs_params', encoded as a CBOR array and including the following two elements:

-   * Optionally, 'cs_key_kty', with value the COSE key type {{I-D.ietf-cose-rfc8152bis-struct}} of countersignature keys used to countersign messages in the OSCORE group, encoded as a CBOR text string or an integer.
-The value is taken from the 'Value' column of the "COSE Key Types" registry {{COSE.Key.Types}}.
+         - 'sign_alg_capab': a CBOR array, with the same format and value of the COSE capabilities array for the algorithm indicated in 'cs_alg', as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.

-   * Optionally, 'cs_key_crv', with value the elliptic curve (if applicable) of countersignature keys used to countersign messages in the OSCORE group, encoded as a CBOR text string or integer.
-The value is taken from the 'Value' column of the "COSE Elliptic Curve" registry {{COSE.Elliptic.Curves}}.
+         - 'sign_key_type_capab': a CBOR array, with the same format and value of the COSE capabilities array for the COSE key type of the keys used with the algorithm indicated in 'cs_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" Registry {{COSE.Key.Types}}.

    * Optionally, 'cs_kenc', with value the encoding of the public keys used in the OSCORE group, encoded as a CBOR integer.
 The value is taken from the 'Confirmation Key' column of the "CWT Confirmation Method" registry defined in {{RFC8747}}.
 Future specifications may define additional values for this parameter.